 When not working with clients and patients, Monique volunteered for 10 years with PAWS Wildlife Center, participating in rehabilitation and release into the wild for native species.
 She also logged 12 years of service with Aussie Rescue Placement Helpline and Seattle Purebred Dog Rescue evaluating, fostering and rehabilitating dogs, matching dogs with their new forever families, and training other volunteers.

-She shares her home with 3 dogs, 1 cat, an African Grey parrot, two snakes, and a wonderfully understanding and supportive husband.
-Her dearly departed teaching partners, Lucy, Magick, Allie and the widely-loved Paddy live on in the hearts of their many friends.
+She shares her home with 2 dogs, 1 cat, an African Grey parrot, one Mexican Rosy Boa, and a wonderfully understanding and supportive husband.
+Her dearly departed teaching partners, Zora, Lucy, Magick, Allie and the widely-loved Paddy live on in the hearts of their many friends.